top of page

 loss: you have something and then you don't

-Oh, the heart of our loving Creator!
+Oh, the mercy of our loving Creator!

 But I do know this: